 While you are in alcohol rehab in NJ, our staff also diagnoses and treats mental health disorders at the same time that they treat your withdrawal symptoms.
 Treating an alcohol use disorder without treating the mental health disorder does not offer you the best outcome for your substance use disorder treatment.
 The most appropriate alcohol abuse treatment plan is to treat both disorders at the same time.

-Treatment For Beating Alcohol Addiction
+Treatment for Alcohol Addiction in New Jersey

 As was mentioned above, the medical detox program is only the beginning of the treatment process.
 After it is over, treatment for substance use disorder continues in an outpatient alcohol treatment program at Kingsway Recovery.
 This combines treatment methods and addiction counseling.

-Group therapy gives people addicted to substances many things that they miss while they are focusing on alcohol.
+Group therapy gives people many things that they miss while they are focusing on alcohol.
 For example, as you were spending most of your time on alcohol, you were not socializing or engaging with people as often.
 Group therapy gives you the chance to work on your socialization and communication skills so that you can become accustomed to this part of life again.

 Because you need a lot of support when you are in a treatment center, our alcohol abuse treatment plan also includes support groups.
 Support groups provide our clients with the structure that alcohol use removes from their lives.
 Because of our support groups, you will have discipline in your life again.